What is the first step I need to take to become a sport pilot?

 What types of airplanes can I fly?

-There are currently more than 21,000 certified airplanes in the standard airworthiness category from seven manufacturers that qualify as light sport aircraft.
+There are many type certified airplanes in the standard airworthiness category from manufacturers that qualify as light-sport aircraft.
 Standard category airplanes you can fly include, but are not limited to:

 I'm a certificated pilot without a medical.
 Can I fly as a sport pilot?